The best user interview tools for 2023

 Free Plan Features

-There is also a 14-day free trial for the paid plan, which, despite being astronomically higher in price, is only a slightly better plan.
-It allows for 5 studies per month instead of 3, up to 10k monthly visitors, and allows for the use of a widget instead of a link if you so choose.
-For these extra features, you’ll be charged $495 per month.
-Additional studies can be purchased in packages of 5 for a smidge under $50 per batch.
+There is also a 14-day free trial for the paid plan, which, despite being a lot higher in price, is only a slightly better plan.
+It allows for 5 studies per month, up to 50k monthly visitors, and allows you to remove the watermark branding.
+For these extra features, you’ll be charged $149 per month.
+A customizable Scale plan is available if you reach out to their sales team.

 5. EnjoyHQ